MurmurationsNetwork/MurmurationsServices/docs/other-services/goatcounter.md

     --from-literal=POSTGRES_PASSWORD="password"
     ```

-2. Deployment: Run `make deploy` to deploy the deployment in the Kubernetes environment.
+2. Deployment: Run `make deploy` to deploy the service in the Kubernetes environment.

 ## Migration